 Ham, andouille or smoked sausage, or bacon all work for flavoring, and certainly if you have a ham bone, by all means use it!
 Add in the veggies and saute.

-Add the beans, chicken base, jalapenos, salsa and pepper and let it stew for couple hours, or pour it all into a crockpot and cook on low for 10 to 12 hours.
+Add the beans, chicken base, jalapenos and juice, salsa and pepper and let it stew for couple hours, or pour it all into a crockpot and cook on low for 10 to 12 hours.

 Recipe: Deep South Pinto Beans and Rice©From the Kitchen of Deep South Dish